rustformers/llm/CONTRIBUTING.md

 hosting a copy of it) and we want to update our copy, the process should be as
 follows:

-- Update the `ggml.c` and `ggml.h` inside ggml-sys/ggml.
+- Update the `ggml.c` and `ggml.h` inside `ggml-sys/ggml`.
-- In that same folder, take note of the llama.cpp version these files were taken from inside the `CREDITS.md` file.
+- In that same folder, update `CREDITS.txt` to indicate the llama.cpp version these files were taken from
 - Run the bindgen script:
     ```shell
     $ cargo run --bin generate-ggml-bindings ggml-sys